matloff/regtools/README.md

 # regtools

-## Novel tools tools for linear, nonlinear and nonparametric regression.
+## Novel tools tools for linear, nonlinear and nonparametric regression and classification

 These tools are associated with my book, <i>From Linear Models to Machine Learning: Statistical Regression and